If you have an older home, chances are part of your plumbing is made from cast iron.

 Despite its name, a snap cutter does not really “cut” so much as “break” the pipe at the designated location.

 A snap cutter consists of a piece of roller chain and a ratchet.

-How to use a snap cutter:
+Here’s how to use a snap cutter:

 - Place the chain around the pipe where it exerts even pressure around the pipe.

-- As the pressure increases, the wheels embedded in the chain bite into the cast iron until it snaps.
+- As the pressure increases, the wheels embedded in the chain will bite into the cast iron until it snaps.